 You don't always have to go to a store to get your home decor accessories sorted, especially in current times when Coronavirus has forced us to stay at home.
 But, worry not.
 Ditch going to a home decor store and sit back and relax because we've made you a list of brands that sell super awesome home furnishings and accessories online.
 Now, shopping for home essentials is just a click away!

 You won't ever be confused about doing up your home the right way anymore, thanks to Decohub.
-From wooden trays and lamps to lanterns, diffusers and brass décor pieces, Decohub does it all.
+From wooden trays and lamps to lanterns, diffusers and brass décor pieces, Decohub does everything traditional decor.
 Most of their products are made locally by rural artisans and underprivileged women while others are sourced from Moradabad and Banjara community in Rajasthan.
 The products are mostly made of wood, metal, brass, copper and glass.

 Doing up your home?
 Ditch the regular decor stuff and go artsy with handmade products from ExclusiveLane that have tribal paintings and embellishments on them.
 From Madhubani lamps and aroma diffusers to handmade kulhads, beer mugs and tree-shaped bookends, this brand does subtle, simplistic yet elegant and sophisticated home decor accessories.